betsystade/betsystade.github.io/index.md

 Depression and anxiety are not categorical (they are *dimensional* -- severity matters) and cut across traditional diagnostic classes (they are *transdiagnostic*).
 The prevailing classification system, *DSM-5*, is neither transdiagnostic nor dimensional.
 This is a problem!
 My work has developed and tested a transdiagnostic, dimensional anxiety classification system as a possible alternative.

 #### more
-Beyond these research streams, I'm interested in developing behavioral measures of psychological constructs, like we did [here](https://doi.org/10.1177/21677026211038017).
-I also use empirical methods to disentangle or understand the overlap between closely related psychological constructs, like we did [here](https://doi.org/10.1177/21677026221131309).
+Beyond these research streams, I'm interested in developing behavioral measures of psychological constructs, like [using a joystick to measure characteristics of thought](https://doi.org/10.1177/21677026211038017).
+I also use empirical methods to disentangle or understand the overlap between closely related psychological constructs, like [worry and rumination](https://doi.org/10.1177/21677026221131309).

 ## publications